I woke up this morning to find I'd received the following email from Stephanie Williams from WPSU/Penn State Public Broadcasting:

 For Robinson, education systems are obsessed with standardised testing.
 This culture of testing can result in narrowing the curriculum and teaching to the test.
 This comes at a price for students and teachers.
 Robinson believes that in attempting to deal with a culture of standardised tests the education system is standardising students.
 It also results in a stripping away of teacher professionalism.

-teacher-proof the system through public accountability resulting in standardisation: teacher standards, leadership standards, standardised testing, public reporting of results comparing schools, common curriculum.
+Many Government policy makers invest huge amounts of time, money and energy in attempts to teacher-proof the system through public accountability resulting in standardisation: teacher standards, leadership standards, standardised testing, public reporting of results comparing schools, common curriculum.

 Teacher-proofing won't work.
 Why?
 Because teaching is more complex than standardised solutions.
 Scotland discovered this.
 Improvement processes can result in isomorphism - where it all starts to look the same, no matter the context.
 Robinson states that students don't comment on the curriculum or the testing regimes as making a difference to them at school.